stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > If you are building a command-line application, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
 This is the default layout for projects that are created by `uv`.

-When you build new command-line applications, consider using that a framework or library that supports type hints.
-Both [Typer](https://typer.tiangolo.com/) and the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) use type hints and are built for modern Python.
+When you build new command-line applications, consider using a framework or library that supports type hints.
+Both [Typer](https://typer.tiangolo.com/) and [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) use type hints and are built for modern Python.

 > Many existing projects still use the older [Click](https://click.palletsprojects.com/) framework.
 Typer extends Click.